Jay Cleroux, DVM

 HOSPITAL CATS

-When you visit Rutland Pet Hospital, you will likely see one of our two clinic cats.
-Here’s some history on how these cats came to call the clinic home.
+When you visit Rutland Pet Hospital, you will likely see our clinic cat Scrat.
+Here’s some history on how he came to call the clinic home.

 Cajun

-Cajun, an orange tabby, came to the clinic as a stray kitten from the BCSPCA in August, 2010.
+Cajun, an orange tabby, came to the clinic as a stray kitten from the BC SPCA in August, 2010.
 He was brought in to be examined for a limp on his left hind leg.
 It was determined by x-rays that he had an old fracture of the femur that had already healed.
 His leg is a little bit crooked but it was too healed to try and straighten.
-Thankfully, his left hind leg does not give him any issues now.
+Thankfully, his left hind leg never gave him any issues.

 Scrat

-This young brown tabby also came in as a stray kitten from the BCSPCA in July 2011.
+This young brown tabby also came in as a stray kitten from the BC SPCA in July 2011.
 Like Cajun, he also had a fractured left hind femur but the fracture was recent and was able to be pinned and repaired at Rutland Pet Hospital.
-It was decided he would make the perfect playmate for Cajun.
+It was decided at the time that he would make the perfect playmate for Cajun.

 Professional Pet Care